 The film is full of so many droll, witty deadpan gags – just the image of housewife Barbara Harris skateboarding down the driveway before her bewildered husband John Astin.
 There are a number of rather entertaining slapstick scenes with out-of-control washing machines and an electric typewriter that manage to blow up a whole classroom.
 Although by the climactic chase where several cop cars in predictable Disney fashion take to the air, get triangularly compacted and bifurcated by crashes into walls, and Jodie Foster takes to the air on a set of water-skis, things get a little over-the-top even for this.

-Disney later remade this as a tv movie Freaky Friday (1995) with Shelley Long and Gaby Hoffmann in the mother-daughter roles, and then conducted an amiable cinematically-released remake Freaky Friday (2003) with Jamie Lee Curtis and Lindsay Lohan in the respective roles.
+Disney later remade the 1972 Mary Rogers book three times:- as a tv movie Freaky Friday (1995) with Shelley Long and Gaby Hoffmann in the mother-daughter roles; an amiable cinematically-released remake Freaky Friday (2003) with Jamie Lee Curtis and Lindsay Lohan in the respective roles; before the story was adapted into an off-Broadway musical in 2016 and this was filmed for the Disney Channel as Freaky Friday (2018) with Heidi Blickenstaff and Cozi Zuehlsdorff as mother and daughter.

 Freaky Friday was the highpoint of tv director Gary Nelson’s career.
 Nelson next made the flop Disney science-fiction outing The Black Hole (1979) and Cannon’s Allan Quatermain and the Lost City of Gold (1986).
 The rest of Nelson’s work has been in television.